aspeer/pl-modulemaker.templates/INSTALL.md

 make install
 ```

-If installing manually dependecies will have to installed individually.
+If installing manually dependecies will have to be installed individually.